 - Musher’s Banquet: The Annual Musher’s Banquet is held at the Dena’ina Center in Anchorage and features a three-course plated dinner, live entertainment, and an auction.
 Participants have plenty of photo opportunities and the chance to meet and talk with the Iditarod mushers.
 Be sure to get some autographs!

-- Race ReStart: The Iditarod 2018 restart ceremony is held on Sunday, March 4th in Fairbanks.
-Spectators can line “the chute” on Sunday afternoon to cheer on mushers as the race clock officially begins.
+- Race ReStart: The Iditarod 2018 restart ceremony is held on Sunday, March 4th in Willow, just 15 miles from our B&B. Spectators can line “the chute” on Sunday afternoon to cheer on mushers as the race clock officially begins.

 How to Keep Up with the Race